audinue/cform/README.md

 ```
 or `null` if no file(s) is uploaded.

+## HTTP API

+`cform.php?dump` dumps all submissions and file uploads name to JSON.

 ## Form API

 Arguments can be given through URL query (e.g. `cform.php?_mode=create`) or POST body (e.g. `<input type="hidden" name="_mode" value="create">`).